 Our two year Higher Diploma in Science in Integrative Psychotherapeutic Studies is now accepting applications for the September 2023 intake.
-This innovative programme is subject to validation by QQI.
+This innovative programme is validated by QQI.
 Designed in the style of a conversion or bridging programme, this two year training prepares learners to enter a professional practice masters.
 This programme does not in itself provide a professional qualification.
 This programme is aimed at non-counselling and/or psychotherapy graduates.
 It is primarily a conversion programme, and will set its graduates on the path towards becoming accredited members of our professional counselling and psychotherapy body.
 Successful completion of this programme will satisfy the academic and professional criteria required for entry into IICP College two year Masters programme.
 The Higher Diploma, in combination with our Masters in Pluralistic Psychotherapy, facilitates a 4 year training in counselling and psychotherapy and learners who exit with the MSc in Pluralistic Counselling and Psychotherapy are eligible for IACP Membership.

 At IICP, we desire to contribute a community dimension to the development of mental health care and counselling through the use of a practical, cutting-edge and integrative model, which forms the basis for this pioneering and innovative programme.
 We consider that training in counselling and psychotherapy is an inter-disciplinary endeavour, a combination of art and science to include, amongst others, the disciplines of philosophy, psychology, sociology and anthropology.
 IICP’s core philosophical ethos, which offers a theoretical framework encompassing humanistic-existential, cognitive-behavioural and multicultural psychotherapeutic models, is a contemporary integrative framework.